Tuuli Lähdesmäki

 Biography

-Tuuli Lähdesmäki, Ph.D. in Art History and D.Soc.Sc. in Sociology, is a professor of art history at the University of Jyväskylä (JYU).
+Tuuli Lähdesmäki, PhD in Art History (2007) and DSocSc in Sociology (2014), is a professor of art history at the University of Jyväskylä (JYU).
 She has been awarded the title of docent in art history at JYU, in area and cultural studies at the University of Helsinki, and in critical heritage studies at the University of Turku.
-Her recent research interests and publications focus on EU cultural and heritage politics and policies, meaning-making processes in cultural heritage, strategies of interpreting the past, memory, identity, and identity politics, as well as European narratives.

-Lähdesmäki has worked as a visiting fellow and professor at the University of Cambridge, the University of Limerick, the University of Pécs, the European University Institute, and the Fulda University of Applied Sciences.
+Lähdesmäki has worked as a visiting fellow or professor at the University of Antwerp, the University of Cambridge, the University of Limerick, the University of Pécs, the European University Institute, and Fulda University of Applied Sciences.
+She has conducted several teaching visits abroad, including Erasmus teaching visits to the University of Utrecht, the University of Hamburg, the Université Catholique de l’Ouest, and the University of Vienna.

 Research interests